Tay-K: July 2016–2019: Mansfield burglary and capital murder

-On February 28, 2018, one of McIntyre's accomplices, an unnamed minor described as a "petite, pretty blonde" was sentenced to twenty years in prison after being found guilty on capital murder and aggravated robbery charges.
+In February 2018, one of McIntyre's accomplices, an unnamed minor described as a "petite, pretty blonde" was sentenced to twenty years in prison after being found guilty on capital murder and aggravated robbery charges.
 In February 2018, accomplice Megan Holt pleaded guilty to aggravated robbery and agreed to testify against her co-defendants in exchange for a 20-year sentence.
 In May 2018, Latharian Merritt was sentenced to life in prison without parole after being convicted of capital murder.
-In August 2018, Ariana Bharrat pleaded guilty to aggravated robbery and agreed to testify against her co-defendants in exchange for a 25-year sentence.
-In that same month, Sean Robinson pleaded guilty to murder and was sentenced to 40 years in prison.
-In November 2018, McIntyre's last accomplice, Jalen Bell, pleaded guilty to aggravated robbery charges and was sentenced to 30 years in prison.
+In August 2018, Ariana Bharrat pleaded guilty to aggravated robbery and was sentenced to 25 years in prison.
+In August 2018, Sean Robinson pleaded guilty to murder and was sentenced to 40 years in prison.
+In November 2018, McIntyre's last accomplice, Jalen Bell (Pimpyz), pleaded guilty to aggravated robbery charges and was sentenced to 30 years in prison.

 McIntyre's defense attorneys argued that because McIntyre's case had started in the juvenile system — which does not have a bail or bond system in place — he was now entitled to one under Texas law (as of March 2018).
 State District Judge Wayne Salvant denied McIntyre's request for bond, expressing concern that McIntyre's alleged crimes had been "glorified" and that he was a "high, violent assessment".

-On May 24, 2018, it was confirmed McIntyre was not facing the death penalty or life imprisonment without the possibility of parole under Miller v.
+In May 2018, it was confirmed McIntyre was not facing the death penalty or life imprisonment without the possibility of parole under Miller v.
 Alabama and Roper v.
 Simmons.
-If convicted, he faces 40 years to life in prison with the possibility of parole.
+If convicted, he faced 40 years to life in prison with the possibility of parole.

 On July 15, 2019, on the first day of his trial, McIntyre pleaded guilty to two counts of aggravated robbery in the Mansfield home invasion case.
-On July 19, 2019, a jury found McIntyre guilty of capital murder and a third count of aggravated robbery.
-He faced up to ninety-nine years in prison.
+On July 19, 2019, a jury found McIntyre guilty of murder and a third count of aggravated robbery.
+He faced up to 99 years in prison.
 His single, "The Race", which was written while he was on the run from the U.S. Marshals Service, was introduced as evidence during the sentencing phase of the trial.

-On July 23, 2019, he was given the maximum ninety-nine year prison sentence (fifty-five years for capital murder, thirty years for one count of aggravated robbery, and twenty-six years prison for the remaining two counts of aggravated robbery).
-The four prison terms will be served concurrently, and he will be eligible for parole after serving twenty-eight years.
-He was also fined $21,000 ($10,000 for the murder charge and $11,000 combined for three counts of aggravated robbery).
+On July 23, 2019, he was given 55 years for murder, 30 years for one count of aggravated robbery, and 26 years for the remaining two counts of aggravated robbery.
+The four prison terms will be served concurrently.
+He will be eligible for parole after serving twenty-eight years.
+He was fined $21,000, $10,000 for the murder charge and $11,000 combined for three counts of aggravated robbery.